kehindeadigun/clue-project/README.md

  - Exports the final model as a pickle file

 3. **ML Pipeline**
-In a Python script, `player_efficiency.py`, that calculates stats from the database:
+In a Python script, `player_efficiency.py`, calculates stats from the database:
 Productivity is defined as: [Efficiency in Basketball Wiki](https://en.wikipedia.org/wiki/Efficiency_(basketball))
     (PTS + REB + AST + STL + BLK − (Missed_FG + Missed_FT + TO)) / GP